 The address of a property is an important issue - police, emergency services, and the general public need a way of locating and referencing properties.
 Your local council is the street naming and numbering authority for your area.

-Salford City Council, as the statutory highway authority for the city, is responsible, in conjunction with Urban Vision Partnership Limited, for the naming of streets and the numbering of properties throughout the city.
+Salford City Council, as the statutory highway authority for the city, is responsible for the naming of streets and the numbering of properties throughout the city.

 Requests for postal addressing must be made in the early stages of any new build since utility companies are reluctant to install a service where an official postal address has not been allocated.